Null-homologous exotic surfaces in 4-manifolds: introduction

 \section{introduction}

 Just as a 4-manifold can have many inequivalent smooth structures, there can be many different smooth embeddings of surfaces into a 4-manifold which are topologically isotopic, but smoothly distinct.
-Two embeddings of the same surface that have this property are called \emph{exotic embeddings}.
+Any surface which admits more than one smooth embedding in a topological isotopy class will be said to admit \emph{exotic embeddings}.

-In this paper we will show that null-homologous tori first discovered by Fintushel and Stern in their knot surgery construction, in fact provide examples of exotic tori.
+In this paper we will show that null-homologous tori first discovered by Fintushel and Stern in their knot surgery construction in fact provide examples of exotically embedded tori.
 Specifically,

-\begin{theorem} Let $X$ be a smooth 4-manifold with $b_2 \geq |\sigma | + 6$, non-trivial Seiberg-Witten invariant, and and embedded torus $T$ of self intersection 0 such that $\pi_1(X \setminus T) = 1$.
-Then $X$ contains an infinite family of distinct tori that are topologically isotopic to the unknotted torus (a torus that bounds a solid handlebody in $X$), but not smoothly isotopic to it.
+\begin{theorem} Let $X$ be a smooth 4-manifold with $b_2 \geq |\sigma | + 6$, non-trivial Seiberg-Witten invariant, and embedded torus $T$ of self intersection 0 such that $\pi_1(X \setminus T) = 1$.
+Then $X$ contains an infinite family of distinct tori $\{T_i\}$ that are topologically isotopic to the unknotted torus (a torus that bounds a solid handlebody in $X$), but no diffeomorphism of $X$ exists taking $T_i$ to $T_j$ if $i\ne j$. \end{theorem}